reddy-amulya/Chrome-Extension-Eve/README.md

 # Hi There!

-### Eve is a chrome extension designed to perform various text analysis functions on the webpage.
+### Eve is a chrome extension designed to perform various text analysis functions on the webpage🌟

-### Current Functionality Available :
+### Features :
 <ul>
   <li>Text Summarization</li>
   <li>Highlighting Important Parts of The Webpage</li>